 Access by staff, volunteers and others.
 Even during short-term housing, it will probably be necessary for multiple people to have access to the cats.
 One volunteer might provide transportation from the clinic to the home of another volunteer, for example.
 Or there might be a regular team of volunteers who care for cats housed at the shelter.
 It’s important that everybody involved has access (including 24/7, as necessary) to the cats, of course, but it’s also important that access be appropriately restricted to only those people who truly require access to the cats.
 (In the shelter environment, CCP cats are generally kept separate from other cats.)

 Communication of critical information.
 Each trap should be tagged in such a way that the cat can be returned to the exact location from which he or she was trapped, and that any necessary medical treatment can be administered prior to release.
-Information typically recorded (on a voucher, kennel card or index card, etc.) includes the trap number, the name of the trapper or organization, the date the cat was trapped, a physical description of the cat, and any notes regarding medical conditions and treatments.
+Information typically recorded (on a voucher, kennel card or index card, etc.) includes the trapping location, trap number, the name of the trapper or organization, the date the cat was trapped, a physical description of the cat, and any notes regarding medical conditions and treatments.

 Again, most CCPs house cats for no more than 48 hours (including pre- and post-surgery).
 However, there are instances when long-term housing is necessary.
 For example, cats who come into a shelter or clinic with certain medical conditions (e.g., ringworm, broken limb) will often be treated and monitored in a kennel until they are ready to be returned.